 - a.
-Interview patients about their care, objectives of treatment, knowledge and understanding of treatment, post-treatment care and patient responsibilities, discharge planning, and rights. - b.
-Interview the staff about their knowledge of patient care needs, their assigned patients and responsibilities, and their knowledge of facility policies and procedures. - c.
-Use open-ended probing questions, not "Yes" or "No" inquiries. - 3.
+For all interviews surveyors must use open-ended probing questions, not "Yes" or "No" inquiries. - b.
+Interview patients about their care, objectives of treatment, knowledge and understanding of treatment, post-treatment care and patient responsibilities, discharge planning, and rights. - c.
+Interview the staff about their knowledge of patient care needs, their assigned patients and responsibilities, and their knowledge of facility policies and procedures. - d.
+There are elements related to each standard or condition that the surveyor might need to discuss with the administrator, facility director, or medical director depending on the program. - e.
+Surveyors must obtain information from other key personnel who are responsible for the delivery of patient care, treatment, or services. - f.
+Staff interviews are geared to the appropriate personnel to illicit information that demonstrate their knowledge of the facility's policies and procedures. - 3.
 Observations of noncompliance must be verified by a staff person from the facility and included in the deficiency statement.
-In addition to making a clearer deficiency statement, this assures that the surgery center staff are aware of the findings as they are observed so that there are no surprises at the end of the survey. - 4.
-Once the survey process is complete, the surveyor should enter all findings in the survey app.
+In addition to making a clearer deficiency statement, this assures that the surgery center staff are aware of the findings as they are observed so that there are no surprises at the end of the survey.

+4. Once the survey process is complete, the surveyor should enter all findings in the survey app.
 The surveyor must complete all mandatory survey report forms and adequately and appropriately document the survey findings according to QUAD A requirements.

 All surveyors, upon completion of the survey, conduct an exit interview with the medical director and key staff.
 Review all preliminary findings and observations.
 Clearly indicate the survey team does not make accreditation decisions.
-The final accreditation determination is made by QUAD A.
+The final accreditation determination is made by QUAD

+A.